CAPITAL STRUCTURE POLICIES : Working out details: The design of the capital structure

 - FINANCIAL MANAGEMENT

 It follows that the choice of source of financing is not made on the basis of its cost (since all sources have the same risk-adjusted cost!).
 Apparent cost must not be confused with financial cost (the true economic cost of a source of financing).
 The difference between apparent cost and financial cost is low for debt; it is attributable to the possibility of changes in the debt ratio and default risk.
 The difference is greater for equity owing to growth prospects; greater still for internal financing, where the explicit cost is nil; and difficult to evaluate for all hybrid securities.
-Lastly, a source of financing is cheap only if, for whatever reason, it has brought in more than its market value.
+Lastly, a source of financing is cheap only if it has brought in more than its market value (inefficient markets).

 Because there is no optimal capital structure, the choice between debt and equity will depend on a number of considerations: